Venezuela releases at least two imprisoned Americans after rare trip by U.S. officials

 The Citgo oil executives for the Houston-based Citgo Petroleum Corp., an oil refiner formerly controlled by the Maduro government, were invited to Venezuela for a meeting in November 2017.
 Once they arrived in Caracas, masked security agents detained all six men and imprisoned them on what the State Department has called “specious charges without due process or access to a fair trial.”
 They were later charged with money laundering, embezzlement, racketeering and participating in organized crime.
 They denied the allegations, and their lawyers have maintained their innocence.

 For four years, family members of the Citgo 6 have urged the U.S. government to help protect their imprisoned relatives and secure their release.
-Last month, a Venezuelan court upheld long prison sentences for the six oil executives, once again darting the hopes of relatives.
+Last month, a Venezuelan court upheld long prison sentences for the six oil executives.

 Speaking on Venezuela’s state-run television on Monday night, Maduro described the meeting with the U.S. delegation as “respectful” and “very diplomatic," adding that the two countries “agreed to work on an agenda moving forward."